Computing quadratic function fields with high 3-rank via cubic field tabulation: Preliminaries

 Denote by $(e_1, f_1; \ldots ; e_r, f_r)$ the signature of the place at infinity of \ratsfuncq{q}\ in a finite extension $L$ of $\ratsfuncq{q}$, so $e_i$ is the ramification index and $f_i$ the residue degree of the $i$-th infinite place of $L$ for $1 \leq i \leq r$.
-The precise count of the number of cubic function fields of discriminant $D$ and a given signature can now be stated in terms of the $3$-rank of the quadratic function field of discriminant $D$.
-In the cases of interest, we have an exact count of the number of isomorphism classes of cubic function fields having given signature.
-In the case $q \equiv 1 \pmod{3}$, we have less information in the sense that it is unknown how many fields there are with only one infinite place.
-The complete statement and proof appears in \cite{cuffqi}.
+In the cases of interest, i.e. $-3D$ imaginary or unusual, we have an exact count of the number of $\ratsfuncq{q}$-isomorphism classes of cubic function fields of discriminant $D$ and any given signature.
+The complete statement and proof appear in \cite{cuffqi}.